-Note: Applicable only to Mediant 3000 featuring TP-6310 blade.
+Note: The alarms are applicable only to Mediant 3000 featuring TP-6310 blade.

 The source varbind text for the alarms under this component is Interfaces#0/Sonet#<m>, where m is the SONET interface number.

 7.3.4.1 SONET Section LOF Alarm